nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 Expected output:
 ![Bookmark_back command](Images/BookmarkUG/Figure7.png)

-**Useful Information:**
+>**Useful Information:**
-* When you input back in any bookmark category, you are brought back to the bookmark main.
+>* When you input back in any bookmark category, you are brought back to the bookmark main.
-* When you input back in the bookmark main, you will be prompted to type “exit” to exit bookmark mode.
+>* When you input back in the bookmark main, you will be prompted to type “exit” to exit bookmark mode.

-**Warning:**
+>* The user input is not case-sensitive.

+>**Warning:**
-* Follow the format `back` without adding additional inputs.
+>* Follow the format `back` without adding additional inputs.
-If additional input is detected, the program will prompt you to input the correct format.
+>If additional input is detected, the program will prompt you to input the correct format.

 ### 1.6 Adding a link to your chosen category: `add LINK` / `add LINK t->TITLE`

 If you have a link to add to your bookmark category, follow these commands.
-Make sure you have chosen your category (Refer to 1.2) and ensure that you do not add an invalid link or an empty link to your bookmark.
+Make sure you have chosen your category (Refer to [1.2](#12-going-into-each-category-bm-number)) and ensure that you do not add an invalid link or an empty link to your bookmark.
-If you are afraid that you will forget what the bookmark link is for, you can add a title to your bookmark link just by including a `t->` after you entered your link and before entering your title.
+If you are afraid you will forget what the bookmark link is for, you can add a title to your bookmark link just by including a ` t-> TITLE` after you enter your link.
 In addition, if you forget what links you have already bookmarked, you can always add the same link, and the program will tell you whether you the link in your list.